ckormanyos/real-time-cpp/readme.md

 You can `wget` (or with a slightly different procedure optionally install) the `gcc-arm-none-eabi` toolchain if needed.
-In this case, I have found it convenient to use a modern GCC-`arm-none-eabi` for MacOS which can be found at [Arm GNU Toolchain Downloads](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/downloads).
+In this case, I have found it convenient to use a modern `gcc-arm-none-eabi` for MacOS which can be found at [Arm GNU Toolchain Downloads](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/downloads).

 The `arm-non-eabi` toolchain can be fetched via `wget`